 An increasing working capital might sound all good; however, it can reveal a few operational problems.
 Let's check some reasons for a positive change in working capital:

 Foremost, we have to check cash.
 A change in working capital can be related directly to a change in cash.
-Whether the cash is increasing or decreasing, it will always be related to the free cash flow.
-Of course, increasing cash is beneficial, but too much can also be considered an opportunity cost.
+You could verify it in the operating cash flow calculator.
+However, although an increase in cash is beneficial, too much could also be considered an opportunity cost.
 The company should give back excess cash to investors in terms of stock buybacks or dividends.

 Inventory financial accounts might be increasing, which can mean less stock rotation.
-Here we recommend you to also check the inventory turnover ratio.
+Here we recommend you to also check the inventory turnover ratio calculator.

 Accounts receivables might be increasing, which means the company is giving more credits to its customers.
 On the liability side, accounts payable might be decreasing because of faster payment to suppliers.
 We suggest you check the cash conversion cycle article mentioned above.